 - Have a large amount of loose skin.
 The full body lift is best performed on those with enough excess skin to lift, remove and tighten.

 - Don’t smoke.
 Smoking makes recovering from any surgery far more difficult.
 If you want a full body lift then you must quit smoking at least six weeks before and after your procedure.

 - Have manageable chronic health conditions.
 Diabetes, heart disease, lung disease and other serious medical conditions may affect your body’s ability to heal as well as increase your risk of complications while undergoing surgery.

-What can a body lift do for me?’
+What can body lifting do for me?